botpress/botpress/docs/getting_started/trivia_deploying.md

 ### Using Postgres as the database

-By default Botpress uses SQLite as a database for persistence.
+By default, Botpress uses SQLite as a database for persistence.
 This doesn't work well on Heroku because it has ephemeral storage, which means data will get lost every day or so.
 The best is to switch the database to Postgres:

 ```bash
 # Get a free Postgres database